Alligator Season

 - The west zone opens the first Wednesday in September.

-- Each zone remains open for 60 days from the opening date.
+- Each zone remains open through December 31.

 Baited hooks and lines may be set no more than 24 hours prior to open season and shall be removed no later than sunset of the last day of the open season.